-The card WILL be physically wider (almost to the main board's edges) and taller vertically by a very small amount.
-Notches will be provided to clear the Audio plug on the main board and to allow for wires to be routed around the edges of the board on both ends.
-The bottom edge of the board will be relieved for most of its length to allow for clearance of some uBITX main board components to prevent shorting them against the cards front and back ground planes.
-It will have an on-board side tone level adjustment for user convenience.
-Six I2C interface headers will be available.
+The card is physically wider (almost to the main board's edges) and taller vertically by a very small amount.
+Notches are provided to clear the Audio plug on the main board and to allow for wires to be routed around the edges of the board on both ends.
+The bottom edge of the board is relieved for most of its length to allow for clearance of some uBITX main board components to prevent shorting them against the cards front and back ground planes.
+It has an on-board side tone level adjustment for user convenience.
+Six I2C interface headers are available.
 Four that provide 5 volt power to the external I2C devices and two that provide 3.3 volts to the devices.
-They are isolated from each other so that 5 volts can't be supplied to a device plugged into the 3.3 volt headers.
-(However, you will have to make sure you don't accidentally plug a 3.3 volt device into one of the 5 volt headers.)
+They are isolated from each other so that 5 volts can't be supplied to devices plugged into the 3.3 volt headers.
+(However, you will have to make sure you don't accidentally plug a 3.3 volt device into one of the 5 volt slots.)